- Climate Action

-Carly Werdel: Digital Media Marketing and Outreach Student
+Mary Carman (she/her): Digital Media Marketing and Outreach

-Carly joined the Sustainability Office in spring 2020 as the Digital Media Marketing and Outreach Assistant.
-She is an Environmental Sciences major with double specializations in Environmental Policy and Earth Systems Science.
-She is a leader in Sunrise Corvallis and the project coordinator for Rainbow Continuum, and is passionate about addressing climate change in a socially conscious way.
-Carly manages the Sustainability Office's social media presence and the Ecologue, markets Sustainability Office programs like the Green Office Certification and Green Lab Certification, performs outreach at events, and coordinates with Campus Recycling and the Civic Engagement & Leadership office for event planning and other partnerships.
+Mary joined the Sustainability Office in Spring 2021 as the Digital Media Marketing and Outreach Intern.
+She is a post-baccalaureate student pursuing a degree in Sustainability and the undergraduate certificate Food in Culture & Social Justice.
+Mary is a student board member with Ten Rivers Food Web, where she works on their website and social media outlets.
+Her career goals are to work in the anti-hunger sector, focusing on food insecurity and advocating for food sovereignty.
+Mary manages the Sustainability Office's social media presence and the Ecologue, markets Sustainability Office programs like the Green Office Certification and Green Lab Certification, performs outreach at events, and coordinates with Campus Recycling and the Civic Engagement & Leadership office for event planning and other partnerships.